Ddystopia/cse505-23wi/week02/Week02Notes.md

 title = "Week 02 - More Functional Programming: Lists and Trees"
 +++

 # Week 02 - More Functional Programming: Lists and Trees

+_These notes were written primarily by Prof. James Bornholt for his course at UT Austin.
+James is a PhD alum of UW and "friend of the channel", and we thank him for permission to reuse and adapt these notes back at UW!_

 ### Some other ADTs